peckb1/advent-of-code/README.md

 * Day 13
   * The paper folding to get messages was cool!
 * Day 17
   * I miss maths sometimes, and spending the time to get the mathmatical solution for part 1 was quite nice.

+#### 2022

+* Day 03
+  * A cute bit of set intersection

 ### Interesting approaches: